hermantulleken/Algorithms_Sedgewick/Algorithms_Sedgewick/Documentation/content/Observations.md

 question here is realy whether to implement a set of KEyValuePairs, or a separate Symbol table that do not construct new objects.

+## Hash codes
+Algorithms that use hash codes need to check that they work when there are collisions.
+(I have not :/) Since collisions are rare, unit tests with small number of elements will not test this code.
+I discovered a mystifying bug that would only manifest if I ran three specific tests together.
+Turns out in that case the hashcodes in the failing test were different, and happen to collide, exposing the faulty code.

 ## Graph APIs
 - The Graph APIs used here are not very good.
 - The textbook prefer to keep algorithms in classes; the idea is the bulk of the algo is a preprocessing step that